bookofproofs/bookofproofs.github.io/_sources/history/19th-century/greaves.md

 ### Mathematical Profile (Excerpt):
 * William, who was his parents' only son, attended Lodge School, Barbados, from 1905 to 1915, and then spent 1915-16 at Codrington College, Barbados.
 * Greaves was appointed Chief Assistant at the Royal Observatory, Greenwich, in 1924.
-* While at Greenwich, Greaves had married Caroline Grace Kitto in 1926; their only son George Greaves became a mathematician.
 * Greaves was also elected a Fellow of the Royal Society in 1943.

 Born 10 September 1897, Barbados, West Indies.
 Died 24 December 1955, Blackford, Edinburgh, Scotland.